 Employees are allowed to accumulate annual leave, which includes vacation.
 The rate of accumulation depends on years of service for the District and ranges from two to four weeks per year.
 Any accumulation beyond 40 hours on December 31 is lost.
 Accrued annual leave is paid to the employee upon termination of employment, provided that the employee has completed three months of employment.
-The liability related to annual leave is reported as long-term liabilities within these financial statements.
-The District's employees have vested annual leave of approximately \$26,700 at June 30, 2017, which has been recorded as a liability.
+The District's employees have vested annual leave of approximately \$25,300 at June 30, 2018, which has been recorded as a liability.